 If your pennants have a tighter weave, then be sure to use a very light touch when coloring with the Sharpie.
 Or better yet, test the Sharpie marker on a small section of a spare pennant first.

-Step 3: Attach pennants to jute rope with clothespins
+Step 2: Attach the burlap pennants to jute rope with clothespins

 Just clip your stenciled pennants onto your jute rope.
 Couldn’t be easier!

 At first I was trying to figure out how to cut two small holes in the top of each pennant and thread the jute rope through and still get the burlap fall banner to hang straight.
 After about 45 minutes and 3 failed attempts, I just decided to go with this clothespin option which is WAY easier!

 Step 3: Attach leaves to your DIY Burlap Banner for Fall